-On those infrequent occasions when the Court orders that a case be reargued, the date of such argument is specified here following the same day, month, and year sequence used in the preceding variable.
-Also see Date of Oral Argument (dateArgue).
+On those infrequent occasions when the Court orders that a case be reargued, this variable specifies the date of such argument following the same day, month, and year sequence used in the preceding variable (dateArgue).

-- End of Content for Variable 33.
+- End of Content for Variable 34.
 Date of Reargument -